pingcap/docs-dm/en/query-status.md

 ---
 title: Query Status
-summary: Learn how to query the status of a data replication task.
+summary: Learn how to query the status of a data migration task.
 aliases: ['/docs/tidb-data-migration/dev/query-status/','/tidb-data-migration/dev/query-error/']
 ---